epicnerd1990/hawgts/docs/json.md

  Instructions for creating a custom theme
  1. Create a theme JSON using the data below
     - Use the color generator in the settings or see the [Kustom Reference for si()](https://docs.kustom.rocks/docs/reference/functions/si/) for generated colors
+    - See [theme.json](theme.json) for a human-readable version of `json/theme` for easier editing
- 2. Append the new theme JSON into the global `json/theme`, being careful not to interfere with the existing themes
+ 2. Append your theme JSON into the global `json/theme`.
+Paste your "ThemeName" array into the blank space at the bottom of the JSON, leaving the remaining brackets below your insertation
  3. Edit `settheme` and append your theme name to the end.
-It must match the name used in the JSON exactly!
+This must match the name used in the JSON exactly!
  `0##OneUI,1##Material,2##Basic` > `0##OneUI,1##Material,2##Basic,3##ThemeName`
  4. Save everything and select your custom theme from `settheme`
  5. Export modified widget to use your changes on multiple widgets

-> If you're advanced and want to add custom options to the JSON, edit `func/theme` to add support for new JSON keys and features
+> If you're an advanced user and want to add custom options to the JSON, edit `func/theme` to add support for new JSON keys and features

 #### Theme syntax reference
 ```